jonathanhliu21/COM-Server/docs/guide/library-api.md

 ### com_server.ConnectionResource

-A custom resource object that is built to be used with `RestApiHandler`.
+A custom resource object that is built to be used with `RestApiHandler` and `ConnectionRoutes`.

 This class is to be extended and used like the `Resource` class.
 Have `get()`, `post()`, and other methods for the types of responses you need.